 Each student graduating from a secondary school in an accredited school district will have earned the required Carnegie units as specified in the following table.
 Contents of each required and elective course must include the core objectives identified in the Mississippi College- and Career-Readiness Standards.
-Course titles and identification numbers must appear in the current edition of the Approved Courses for Secondary Schools of Mississippi.
-(See 7 Miss.
+Course titles and identification numbers must appear in the current edition of the Approved Courses for the Secondary Schools of Mississippi.
+(See Miss.
 Admin.
-Code Pt.
-3, Ch.
-28, R. 28.2, R. 28.3.)
-Students enrolled in grades 7-12 may be awarded a Carnegie unit credit provided the course content is a Carnegie unit bearing course in the current edition of the Approved Courses for the Secondary Schools of Mississippi Manual.
+Code 7-3: 28.2 and 28.3.)
+State Board Policy, Chapter 28, Rules 28.2 and 28.3.)
+Students enrolled in grades 7-12 may be awarded a Carnegie unit credit provided the course content is a Carnegie unit bearing course in the current edition of the Approved Courses for the Secondary Schools of Mississippi.
 Enrollment in online courses must have prior approval granted by the principal.